 Throughout the COVID-19 public health emergency, the Division of Behavioral Health (DBH) will provide additional guidance and resources for behavioral health providers, patients, and families.
 This webpage will serve as our communications hub and will contain all COVID-19 related information from DBH.

 DBH is open for business and will remain open.
 We continue to serve Idahoans in need and support behavioral health providers.

-The division has created a COVID-19 Consumer Resource Guide, Substance Use Disorders Resource Guide and a Provider Resource Guide to help you find Idaho, national, and state region-specific information during this difficult time, and the Behavioral Health Newsletter contains a lot of helpful information.
+The division has created a Provider Resource Guide to help you find Idaho, national, and state region-specific information during this difficult time, and the Behavioral Health Newsletter contains a lot of helpful information.
 Additional information and resources are listed under What You Need to Know.

 Contact us by emailing firstname.lastname@example.org or calling 1-833-644-8296.
 We’re here to help.

 Behavioral Health Resources